Does Football Index implement any measures to stimulate the market?

 How does this actually work at Football Index?

-The Market Maker is subcontracted from BetIndex Ltd (the operator of Football Index) to another group company to avoid any conflict of interest.
+The Market Maker operates from a separate company from BetIndex Ltd (the holder of the operating licence that Football Index offers bets from).
 As Football Index develops, we expect further third-party Market Makers to participate in the market.

-In order to facilitate complying with these policies and to also to help manage the substantial risk that the Market Maker is undertaking they have a different level of access from other customers.
+In order to facilitate complying with these policies and also to help manage the substantial risk that Market Makers undertake they have a different level of access from other customers.

 What is the benefit of Football Index having a Market Maker for our traders?

-As a result of the Market Maker’s activities more trades are completed successfully through the Sell Queue, hence avoiding the current spread associated with Instant Sell.
+As a result of Market Maker’s activities and liquidity incentive schemes, more trades are completed successfully.